ibm-messaging/mq-ansible/README.md

 ## Requirements

 - `ansible`, `passlib` and `ansible-lint` are required on your local machine to run playbooks implementing this collection.
-- An Ubuntu target machine is required to run MQ.
+- An Ubuntu or RedHat target machine is required to run MQ on.

  ##### *Ansible* installation ([Installation guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html))

 ## Playbooks and Roles for IBM MQ installation

-The playbooks and roles in this collection carryout an installation of IBM MQ Advanced on an Ubuntu target machine.
+The playbooks and roles in this collection carry out an installation of IBM MQ Advanced on a target machine.
 The roles have been implemented to set up the required users on the machine, download the software, install and configure IBM MQ, copy over a configurable `dev-config.mqsc` file ready to be run on the target machine, and setup and start the web console.
 Developers can change this file to customise the configuration of their queue managers.
 Here we use a playbook that calls other playbooks but you can run the roles in playbooks to suit your requirements.

 ### Example Playbooks

-ibmmq.yml - this playbook calls the mq-install and mq-setup playbooks, host names are passed into the imported playbook variable as {{ ansible_play_batch }}
+`ibmmq.yml` - this playbook calls the mq-install and mq-setup playbooks, host names are passed into the imported playbook variable as {{ ansible_play_batch }}

 ```yaml
 - name: Install and setup IBM MQ